codebude/QRCoder/readme.md

 ##Usage

-After referencing the QRCoder.dll in your project, you only need four lines of code, to generate and view your first QR code.
+After referencing the QRCoder.dll in your project, you only need five lines of code, to generate and view your first QR code.

 ```
 QRCodeGenerator qrGenerator = new QRCodeGenerator();